paavoto7/PyStation/README.md

 - Price (Discounted price only available for the multi options)
 - Image (Only on the gui option)

+**Possible Future Development**
+- Description
+- Multiple single game searches
+- Better code organization
+- Publishing this as an API to PYPI

 ## **Usage**
     python3 -m pystation [options] [args]
     Or